ParallelTask/dinoloop/wiki/controllers.md

 ##### response: Express.Response
 Native express response object is mapped to this property.

-`Note: ` The express request and response properties depends purely on the expressjs version you have installed.
+`Note: ` The request and response properties depends purely on expressjs version you have installed.
 ##### next: Express.NextFunction
 Native express next handler is mapped to this property.
 ##### dino: DinoResponse
-dino property has two methods `throw() and proceed()` explained in the bottom section.
+dino property has two methods `throw()` and `proceed()` explained in the bottom section.

-`proceed(result: any)`
+#### proceed(result: any)
-* Received response after async operation, instead of sending data via express-response object, you would like to have your result available to the next middlewares in the chain, say your result filters.
-Here is how you can do it,
+* Received response after async operation, instead of sending data via response object, you would like to have your result available to the next middlewares in the chain, say your result filters.
+Here is how you do it
 ```
     @Controller('/home', {
-        result: JsonResult
+        result: [JsonResult]
     })
     export class HomeController extends ApiController {